gilligan-ees-5891-prob-stats/ees-5891-website/content/policies.md

 # **Final Note:**

 I have made every effort to plan a busy, exciting, and instructive semester.
-I may find during the term that I need to revise the syllabus to give more time to some subjects or to pass more quickly over others rather than covering them in depth.
+Because this is the first time I have taught this course, I will check in with you during the semester and may revise the syllabus to give more time to some subjects or to pass more quickly over others.
-Thus, while I will attempt to follow this syllabus as closely as I can, you should realize that it is subject to change during the semester.
+Thus, while I will attempt to follow this syllabus as closely as I can, you should realize that it is subject to change during the semester in order to help you get the most out of this course.